Xkiztor/vaxtlistan/AI-instructions.md

 Always use Nuxt UI components (only the up to date ones that exist).
 They start with U and then the normal name of the element.
 Use https://ui.nuxt.com/
 Write comments for everything.
 Write readable code.
-Use supabase like: "const supabase = useSupabaseClient();" Use Typescript and define types
+Use supabase like: "const supabase = useSupabaseClient();" The facit is 170k rows and the intire table can not be fetched.
+So use useAsyncData and fetch only the plants needed.
+Use Typescript and define types
 You don't need to import to vue files as everything is auto-imported (some things still needs to be imported, like types, nothing else)
 Use Nuxt 3 conventions (definePageMeta, useAsyncData, etc.)